 Students take major responsibility for real cases under careful faculty supervision, deal with the particular issues in the pending cases, and then use those real-life experiences to discuss in an academic setting the issues that lawyers face in their legal careers.

 We have established innovative hybrid clinics, each with an important community partner where students do much of their work off-campus.
 We have one of only two Federal Defender Clinics in the country where our students handle bench and jury trials in federal court.
 Students in the Prisoner Civil Rights Mediation Clinic mediate civil rights claims filed in Federal Court.
 It was awarded the Ninth Circuit ADR Award in recognition of its impact in resolving 1983 Civil Rights Act claims.

 Legislative and Public Policy Clinic students gain practical experience in researching, drafting and pursuing adoption of California state legislative and regulatory proposals.
 Students identify the need of a state law change, analyzing the deficiencies in current law and practice, drafting proposed statues or regulations, refining the proposals to reflect public affairs and political realities, crafting a strategy for effectuating change, and pursuing adoption of their final proposals in the California Legislature or an administrative agency.

 Information relating the Executive Order on Immigration and Planning for Increased Immigration Enforcement Actions: Memorandum from the McGeorge Legal Clinics on the Executive Order (pdf).

-For the 2016-2017 academic year, McGeorge offers eight specialized legal clinics:
+For the 2018-2019 academic year, McGeorge offers six specialized legal clinics:

-The Clinic Recruitment Fair will be held in the Student Center on April 13, 2017 for the 2017-2018 clinics.
+The Clinic Recruitment Fair is held in the Student Center during spring semester.
 You can get more information about each clinic and the application process.